microsoft/ReactorPlanning/docs/README.md

 ## Software

 The key piece of software you'll need if streaming directly is [OBS Studio](https://obsproject.com/).
-OBS Studio (or simply OBS) is a powerful OSS streaming suite, and gives you complete control over building the scene for your viewers.
+OBS Studio (or simply OBS) is a powerful, open source streaming suite, and gives you complete control over building the scene for your viewers.
 Admittedly, OBS Studio can be a little intimidating for anyone who hasn't worked with video editing software in the past.

 - [Installing and configuring OBS for streaming](./obs-install.md)
 - [Installing and configuring the Reactor scene collection](./obs-scenes.md) (in progress)